-PRODUCT ACTIVE INGREDIENT TYPE STRENGTH RECOMMENDED DOSAGE NOTES Blissel® Estriol Vaginal gel 50mcg/g Daily for 3 weeks then twice a week.
-Clear gel containing low dose estriol which is mucoadhesive and highly hydrating.
-Aqueous formulation - non-greasy (unlike creams.
-Reusable applicator which can be cleaned in water.
-Generic Estriol Cream 0.01% w/w 1 applicator full per day for up to 4 weeks, then 1 applicator full twice a week.
-Can be applied with a finger externally as well as internally for vulval symptoms, particularly for urethritis and dryness at the introitus.
-Consider topical use in addition to other vaginal products (off licence).
-Volume often perceived as messy.
+Product Active Туре Strength Recommended Notes ingredient dose Blissel® Estriol Vaginal gel 50mcg/g Daily for 3 weeks then twice a week Clear gel containing low dose estriol which is mucoadhesive and highly hydrating.
+Aqueous formulation - non-greasy (unlike creams).
+Reusable applicator, which can be cleaned in water.
+Generic Estriol Cream 0.01% W/W 1 applicator full per day for up to 4 weeks, then 1 applicator full twice a week.
+Can be applied with a finger external as well as internally for vulval symptoms, particularly for urethritis and dryness at the introitus.
+Consider topical use in addition to other vagina products (off licence).
+Volume is often perceived as messy.
 Cream base is oily and can damage condoms.
-Contains peanut oil - not suitable for those with a peanut allergy.
-Imvaggis® Estriol Pessary 30mcg Daily for 3 weeks then twice a week.
+Contains peanut oil - not suitable for those with a peanut allergy. lmvaggis® Estriol Pessary 30mcg Daily for 3 weeks then twice a week.
 Very low dose but may be useful as the pessary base is lubricating and aids comfort of insertion.
-No bladder data yet and may not offer UTI prophylaxis at this dose.
+No bladder data yet and may not offe UTI prophylaxis at this dose.
 Ovestin® Estriol Cream 1mg in 1g (0.1%) 1 application per day for the first weeks (max.
-4 weeks) then gradual reduction based on relief of symptoms, then maintenance dosage (e.g. 1 application twice a week).
-Can be applied with a finger externally as well as internally for vulval symptoms, particularly for urethritis and dryness at the introitus.
+4 weeks) then gradual reduction based on relief of symptoms, then maintenance dosage (e.g. 1 application twice a week). as well as internally for vulval symptoms, particularly for urethritis and dryness at the introitus.
 Consider topical use in addition to other vaginal products (off licence).
 Estring® Estradiol hemihydrate 2.0mg Vaginal ring 7.5 mcg/24 hours 1 ring for 90 days (3 months) Equivalent to 5 x estradiol 10mcg vaginal tablets per week.
-Women can self-fit or can be fitted by a clinician - if inserted far enough in, she will not be aware of it.
+Women can self-fit or can be fitted be a clinician - if inserted far enough in, she will not be aware of it.
 Useful with supportive pessaries for prolapse and for women who cannot use a daily pessary themselves.
-May be useful for bladder symptoms even when there are no symptoms of dryness
+May be useful for bladder symptoms even with no symptoms of dryness.